 Hair loss in men and women can be treated using platelet-rich plasma (PRP).
-We only use your own plasma (blood) for these hair-loss cures, never anyone else’s.
-This makes PRP a very safe treatment option, particularly compared with many other hair-loss cures on the market.
+We use your own plasma (blood) for these hair-loss cures, which, whilst it sounds a little unconventional, PRP has had success in treating partial baldness effectively.

 Can baldness be cured?